-These unaudited condensed consolidated financial statements and notes should be read in conjunction with the audited consolidated financial statements and notes thereto contained in the Annual Report on Form 10-K for the year ended December 31, 2023, as filed with the SEC on February 28, 2024 (the "2023 Annual Report on Form 10-K").
-The Condensed Consolidated Balance Sheet as of December 31, 2023 was derived from the audited annual consolidated financial statements as of and for the period then ended.
+These unaudited condensed consolidated financial statements and notes should be read in conjunction with the audited consolidated financial statements and notes thereto contained in the Annual Report on Form 10-K for the year ended December 31, 2024, as filed with the SEC on February 27, 2025 (the "2024 Annual Report on Form 10-K").
+The Condensed Consolidated Balance Sheet as of December 31, 2024 was derived from the audited annual consolidated financial statements as of and for the period then ended.
 Certain information and footnote disclosures typically included in the Company's annual consolidated financial statements have been condensed or omitted.
 The accompanying unaudited condensed consolidated financial statements reflect all adjustments that, in the opinion of management, are necessary for a fair statement of the results of the interim periods presented.
 All such adjustments are of a normal recurring nature except for the impacts of adopting new accounting standards, if any, discussed below.
 These interim financial results are not necessarily indicative of results expected for the full fiscal year or for any subsequent interim period.

-During the six months ended June 30, 2024 there were no material changes to the Company's significant accounting and financial reporting policies from those reflected in the 2023 Annual Report on Form 10-K. For further information with regard to the Company's Significant Accounting Policies, please refer to Note 1, "Significant Accounting Policies," to the Company's Consolidated Financial Statements included in the 2023 Annual Report on Form 10-K.
+During the three months ended March 31, 2025 there were no material changes to the Company's significant accounting and financial reporting policies from those reflected in the 2024 Annual Report on Form 10-K. For further information with regard to the remainder of the Company's Significant Accounting Policies, please refer to Note 1, "Significant Accounting Policies," to the Company's Consolidated Financial Statements included in the 2024 Annual Report on Form 10-K.